nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 As I mentioned earlier, each course was wrapped in a containing div with the id of that course.
 Within this div, there’s a wrapper for the table of sections displayed, which is neatly wrapped in a `primarySection` class.
 Within that, each section row was within a div with a `{course id}-children` id.
 And in each row, each data column had a helpfully named class of the format `xColumn` detailing which piece of data it contained.

-We could then just parse away!
+It was then just a matter of parsing away!

 ```javascript
 const data = await page.evaluate(() => {